Descanonge/tomate/doc/source/expanding.rst

 Additional features can be added to the data base object.
-Any method can be added to or modified from the :class:`DataBase<data_base.DataBase>` class.
+Any method can be added to or modified from the :class:`DataBase<data_base.DataBase>` class by creating a subclass.
-The data object class can then be chosen from any of these subclasses, or from a combination of thoses.
+The data object class can then be chosen from any  subclasses, or from a combination of thoses.
 See :ref:`Additional methods` for details.

 It is also possible to change how the data is stored, or accessed.